Type 2 Diabetes Guide

 Common Complications of Diabetes

-Complications of diabetes is not uncommon, although the risk for complications can be minimized.
+aren't uncommon.
+Fortunately, the risk for complications can be minimized.
 Our bodies are not meant to deal with continued high blood glucose levels.
-Practicing good self-care and keeping blood sugar under control is the best way to lower the risk for diabetes-related complications, such as:
+Practicing good self-care and keeping blood sugar under control is the best way to lower the risk for diabetes-related complications.

-• Heart disease or stroke: diabetics are at significantly higher risk for heart attack or stroke because the disease causes damage to the arteries.
-It's estimated that people with diabetes are twice as likely to develop heart disease and more likely to develop it at an earlier age.
-Keeping cholesterol and blood pressure in normal ranges can also help to lower your risk.
+Diabetics are at significantly higher risk for heart attack or stroke because the disease causes damage to the arteries.
+It's estimated that people with diabetes are twice as likely to develop and more likely to develop it at an earlier age.
+Keeping cholesterol and in normal ranges can also help to lower your risk.

-• Dry/itching skin: people with diabetes often experience terribly dry, itchy skin.
+People with diabetes often experience terribly .
 The natural tendency is to scratch in order to relieve the itch - however, scratching can result in tears in the skin which in turn can give infection a chance to occur.
 Cuts and wounds heal more slowly in diabetics so any type of wound has the potential to become a serious problem.
+People with diabetes need to take steps to to try to prevent problems before they occur.

-• Foot problems: diabetes damages the arteries, which can result in poor circulation.
-Dry skin, cuts/abrasions, calluses, and ingrown toenails are just some of the more common problems.
-Because we use our feet so much, foot problems can have a serious impact on our quality of life.
+Diabetes damages the arteries, which can result in poor circulation.
+Dry skin, cuts/abrasions, calluses, and ingrown toenails are just some of the more common .
+Because we use our feet so much, foot problems can have a serious impact on our quality of life. can help to minimize problems and keep us mobile.
+Being able to move around is critical to maintain our health and (or maintain it).

-• Nerve damage and diabetic neuropathy: a tingling, burning, or "pins and needles" feeling is often reported in diabetics.
-The feet are usually one of the first parts of the body affected.
-Nerve damage can result in sharp pains or numbness (a problem because a wound might go unnoticed until it becomes infected).
+A tingling, burning, or "pins and needles" feeling is often reported in diabetics.
+The feet are usually one of the first parts of the body affected. , can result in sharp pains or numbness.
+The numbness can give rise to a larger problem if a wound goes unnoticed until it becomes infected.

-• Dental disease: poor circulation in the gums and high blood sugar can cause faster tooth decay as well as gum disease.
+Poor circulation in the gums and can cause faster tooth decay as well as gum disease.
+Proper and consistent can help to lessen these issues.

-It's important to follow a comprehensive diabetes treatment plan to stay as healthy as possible.
-Eating a healthy diet and getting regular exercise can both help to keep your blood glucose levels within a target range.
-Your doctor may also prescribe medications or insulin.
+It's important to follow a comprehensive plan to stay as healthy as possible.
+Eating a and getting can both help to keep your blood glucose levels within a target range.
+Your doctor may also prescribe or .
 You can also:

 • Lose weight, if you are overweight.
 Even a 5 to 10% weight loss can provide significant health benefits.